Troubluson/Dungeon-Crawler-/Meeting-notes.md

 2. Henrik: Configure GitLab to have correct labels and boards.
 3. Oskar: Watch tutorial to get more familiar with git.
 4. Mikael: Same as Oskar.

+# Meeting 02.11.2021 13::00
+The goal of this meeting was to get SFML working for every group member.
+We held the meeting in discord as all future meetings will also be held.
+We got SFML working on 3 out of 4 group members computers.
+We are hoping to get the last computer set up with SFML later this day.
+We also decided to use Sourcetree to interact with git.
+Henrik had used this software earlier so he educated the rest of the group on how to use it.

+**Participants**:
+1. Jonas
+2. Oskar
+3. Henrik
+4. Mikael

+## Summary of works
+1. Jonas
+   Got SFML working and was able to compile and run a sample program.

+2. Mikael
+   Got SFML working and was able to compile and run a sample program.
+Also sourcetree is installed and working.

+3. Henrik
+   Got SFML working and was able to compile and run a sample program.

+4. Oskar
+   Was nearly able to get SFML working during the meeting.
+Will probably get it working later today.

+## Challenges

+1. Sourcetree seems to want VSC closed when operating.
+2. Sourcetree also does not correctly show which rows have been added, modified and removed.

+## Actions
+1. Everyone should install SFML correctly
+2. Everyone should install sourcetree correctly

+## Project status
+We now have SFML working on most of our computers.
+Next time we can focus on thinking about class relations and working further on our project plan.

+### TODOs
+1. Jonas: Install sourcetree.
+Investigate sourcetree for better functionality
+2. Henrik: Get sourcetree setup correctly.
+Investigate sourcetree for better functionality
+3. Oskar: Get SFML working and install sourcetree.
+Investigate sourcetree for better functionality
+4. Mikael: Investigate sourcetree for better functionality.